 The history of Kintsugi

-Honestly no. The broken pieces are recombined using a special kind of glue called Urushi Lacquer.
-This is derived from the sap of the Chinese lacquer tree.
-This concoction is actually pretty toxic so you’d not be surprised to hear that modern alternatives have been produced.
-Polymer technology is employed to produce a Kintsugi style repair that provides a longer lasting repair that is also considerably stronger than the traditional method.
+As the sap is pretty toxic, you probably won't be surprised to hear that safer modern alternatives have been produced.
+Polymer technology is employed today to produce a Kintsugi-style material that provides a longer-lasting repair that is also considerably stronger than the traditional method.

-So what about the gold you keep mentioning?
-Well, we are glad you asked.
-Once the reassembly and repairs are complete, the iconic decoration is made.
-The final look appears as though the piece has actually been repaired using gold.
-Fantastic you might think.
-In reality, this style is effectively a form of lacquer art.
+Once the reassembly and repairs are complete, the gold or silver (or sometimes platinum) decoration is made.
+So carefully done is this stage, that the final look appears as though the piece has actually been repaired using pure gold.

-The effect is accomplished by applying a final layer of lacquer impregnated with gold and silver or platinum powder.
-For true Kintsugi, real precious metal powder should be used but it can be simulated if the customer's budget prohibits its use.
-Obviously, the final effect is less than equal to the use of gold powder.
+The effect was originally accomplished by applying a final layer of lacquer impregnated with gold, silver, or platinum powder.
+For true Kintsugi, the real precious metal powder should be used, but it can be simulated if the customer's budget prohibits its use.
+Today, simpler Kintsugi is crafted from artificial resins and gold pigment powders.